The Counseling Center

 - Counseling and Psychological Services Website

 Counseling services are available to all currently enrolled undergraduate and graduate students.
-The Counseling Center is staffed by Licensed Professional Counselors, Psychologists, and post-doctoral fellows and graduate-level trainees.
+The Counseling Center is staffed by Licensed Professional Counselors, Licensed Clinical Social Workers, Psychologists, and post-doctoral fellows and graduate-level trainees.
 Confidential information shared in the Counseling Center is protected by both state law and professional ethics.
 Individual and group modalities of treatment are offered.
 Please consult the Counseling Center’s web page for current group offerings:

 Students present with a variety of concerns, so different modalities are offered to best meet the needs of the individual.
 Any of the following approaches may be implemented to address a student's concerns: